-Attribute Measure Target Notes Habitat area Hectares Area stable or increasing, subject to natural processes Carlingford Mountain SAC was surveyed as part of the National Survey of Upland Habitats (NSUH; see Roche et al., 2014 and Perrin et al., 2014).
-Siliceous rocky slopes with chasmophytic vegetation was mapped in detail for the SAC and the total area of the qualifying habitat stated by Roche et al. (2014) is 84.7ha.
-This covers 2.73% of the SAC.
+Attribute Measure Target Notes Habitat area Hectares Area stable or increasing, subject to natural processes Croaghaun/Slievemore SAC was surveyed as part of the National Survey of Upland Habitats (NSUH; see Roche et al., 2014 and Perrin et al., 2014).
+Siliceous rocky slopes with chasmophytic vegetation was mapped in detail for the SAC and the total area of the qualifying habitat stated by Roche et al. (2014) is 38ha, covering 1.2% of the SAC.
 Roche et al. (2014) report no significant losses of area of the habitat in the SAC since 1995.
 Further information can be found in Roche et al. (2014).
-Further details on this and the following attributes can be found in the Carlingford Mountain SAC conservation objectives supporting document for upland habitats where a summary of the mapping methodology is also presented Habitat distribution Occurrence No decline, subject to natural processes.
-See map 10 Siliceous rocky slopes were recorded by Roche et al. (2014) scattered throughout the SAC, particularly around the peaks of Carlingford Mountain.
+Further details on this and the following attributes can be found in the Croaghaun/Slievemore SAC conservation objectives supporting document for upland habitats where a summary of the mapping methodology is also presented Habitat distribution Occurrence No decline, subject to natural processes.
+See map 8 Siliceous rocky slopes habitat was recorded by Roche et al. (2014) on steeper ground throughout the SAC.
 See Roche et al. (2014) for further information.
 A summary of the mapping methodology is presented in the uplands supporting document Ecosystem function: soil nutrients Soil pH and appropriate nutrient levels at a representative number of monitoring stops Maintain soil pH and nutrient status within natural ranges See the uplands supporting document for further details Vegetation composition: positive indicator species Number of species in local vicinity of a representative number of monitoring stops At least one positive indicator species present in vicinity of each monitoring stop Attribute and target based on Perrin et al. (2014).
 The list of positive indicator species for this habitat is also presented in Perrin et al. (2014) and is the same as for 8110 Siliceous screes.
 Further details can be found in the uplands supporting document Vegetation composition: non- native species Percentage cover in local vicinity of a representative number of monitoring stops Proportion of vegetation composed of non-native species less than 1% Attribute and target based on Perrin et al. (2014).
-See the uplands supporting document for further details.
-During the NSUH, the non-native moss Campylopus introflexus was recorded within this habitat by Roche et al. (2014), as was the non-native creeping shrub entire-leaved cotoneaster ( Cotoneaster integrifolius ) Vegetation composition: bracken, native trees and shrubs Percentage cover in local vicinity of a representative number of monitoring stops Total cover of bracken ( Pteridium aquilinum ), native trees and shrubs less than 25% Attribute and target based on Perrin et al. (2014).
+See the uplands supporting document for further details Vegetation composition: bracken, native trees and shrubs Percentage cover in local vicinity of a representative number of monitoring stops Total cover of bracken ( Pteridium aquilinum ), native trees and shrubs less than 25% Attribute and target based on Perrin et al. (2014).
 See the uplands supporting document for further details Vegetation structure: grazing and browsing Percentage of leaves/ shoots grazed/browsed in local vicinity of a representative number of monitoring stops Live leaves of forbs and shoots of dwarf shrubs showing signs of grazing or browsing collectively less than 50% Attribute and target based on Perrin et al. (2014).
-See the uplands supporting document for further details Indicators of local distinctiveness Occurrence and population size population sizes of rare, threatened or scarce This includes species on the Flora (Protection) Order, 2015 and/or Red Lists (Byrne et al., 2009; Regan et al., 2010; Lockhart et al., 2012; Wyse Jackson et al., 2016, etc.).
-Roche et al. (2014) compiled and mapped existing rare and notable plant records for the SAC, including the FPO listed and Vulnerable moss Hedwigia integrifolia (Lockhart et al., 2012) which was subsequently refound by Hodd (2015) in association with the habitat, with the Near Threatened moss Grimmia decipiens (see Hodd, 2015).
-No relevant species were recorded in this habitat during the NSUH; however, new records should also be considered within this attribute.
+See the uplands supporting document for further details Indicators of local distinctiveness Occurrence and population size No decline in distribution or population sizes of rare, threatened or scarce species associated with the habitat This includes species on the Flora (Protection) Order, 2015 and/or Red Lists (Byrne et al., 2009; Regan et al., 2010; Lockhart et al., 2012; Wyse Jackson et al., 2016, etc.).
+Roche et al. (2014) compiled and mapped existing rare and notable plant records for the SAC, including the FPO listed and Vulnerable liverwort Acrobolbus wilsonii (Lockhart et al., 2012) which was subsequently refound by Hodd (2016) in association with the habitat in the SAC.
+No relevant species were recorded in this habitat during the NSUH; however, any new records should be considered within this attribute.
 See the uplands supporting document for further details